bobobo1618/zephyr-ble-hid-usb-translator/readme.md

 Boards that offer a programable button, such as nordic nrf52840 dongle, can be built using reset\_dongle shield.
 The ones don't support that can use the normal dongle shield.

 - `dongle`: The simple dongle implementation.
-- `settings_reset`: Clears the dongle pairing keys if you need to pair to another
+- `settings_reset`: Clears the dongle pairing keys if you need to pair to another.
-- `reset_button`: Is the dongle implementation with support to unpair without flashing, by pressing a button while plugging in
+- `reset_button`: Is the dongle implementation with support to unpair without flashing, by pressing a button while plugging in.

 # Build locally